Sledmine/optic/README.md

 if the map you are playing is "protected" lua-blam will have some problems at getting the required information from the game memory resulting in some medals not being able to be triggered.

-## Why is there no sound or HUD text on some medals?
+## Why is there no sound on some medals?
-Halo has internal sounds for some game events by default, playing custom external sounds is not supported on harmony-0.1.0 (current version for optic-1.0.0), Jerry is working on providing a way to play sounds easily on harmony-0.2.0.
-HUD text for medals is easier than adding sound, I'll add medals HUD text on a next release.
+Halo has internal sounds for some game events by default, playing custom external sounds is coming thanks to harmony-1.0.0 (current dependency for optic), Jerry is working on finishing some changes to the sounds API, so sounds will come soon!